Scams come in all shapes and sizes, from dodgy emails to fake sites, SMS or Whatsapp, there are lots of attacks and these are growing with frequency.

 If you’re unfortunate enough to have been fooled by a phishing attempt, remember, you’re not the only one.
-Please feel free to contact the cyber helpline who will be happy to provide you with advice and recommendations to identify your level of risk.

 It’s important that you identify what information has been stolen or if a virus has been installed as soon as possible.
 If you’ve given out personal information, such as banking information or credit card details, contact the relevant companies immediately and let them know what has happened.